gpschool/resources/README.md

     1. Extrapolating with a GP, embedding prior knowledge for a better
     1. Fitting combinations of kernels to the Mauna Loa dataset
     1. Improving the fit

-- Needs polishing and a bit of extra text

 #### Lab 2 : Non-Gaussian likelihoods / classification
 - @Fariba